BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   Slaughterdome missions (or rather, in the Slaughterdome areas).
 That might be especially helpful in Murderlin's Temple.
 * Make a Reborn-compatible version of this
-* I'm not really sure why I didn't implement improvements to Loot Midgets before now -- perhaps I was just burnt out and didn't care since they're so uncommon and everything else was already so lootful.
-At any rate, perhaps I should do something with 'em after all.

 Other Notes
 ===========